JetSetIlly/Gopher2600/README.md

 The debugger allows tab-completion in most situations.
 For example, pressing `W` followed by the Tab key on your keyboard, will autocomplete the `WATCH` command.
 This works for command arguments too.
 It does not currently work for filenames, or symbols.
 Given a choice of completions, the Tab key will cycle through the available options.

 Addresses can be specified by decimal or hexadecimal.
 Hexadecimal addresses can be written `0x80` or `$80`.
 The debugger will echo addresses in the first format.
 Addresses can also be specified by symbol if one is available.
 The debugger understands the canonical symbol names used in VCS development.
-For example, `WATCH NUSIZ0` will halt execution whenever address 0x04 (or any of its mirrors) is written to.
+For example, `WATCH WRITE VBLANK` will halt execution whenever VBLANK (including all the mirrors) is written to.

 Watches are one of the three facilities that will halt execution of the emulator.
 The other two are `TRAP` and `BREAK`.
 Both of these commands will halt execution when a "target" changes or meets some condition.
 An example of a target is the Programmer Counter or the Scanline value.
 See `HELP BREAK` and `HELP TRAP` for more information.